JujuAdams/Bento/docs/0.1/Introduction.md

 If you'd like to make something totally custom then you'll want to inherit directly from `BentoClassShared` and fill in the various variables and callbacks as you see fit.

+You can read more about the various templates that available to you [here](Bento-Templates).

 &nbsp;

 ## Callbacks